 Getting dressed, commuting to college and attending class is part of the traditional education process.
 Getting your marketing degree allows you to work or study from the comfort of your own home.

 Nowadays, distance learning is the norm.
-Just like working from home, many students have realised that there is simply no need to commute to receive a quality education.
+Like working from home, many students have realised there is no need to commute to receive a quality education.

 Work/Life Balance

 Having a social life while working towards a degree sounded impossible.
-Having the option to pause your degree and take a breath is one of the benefits granted by online marketing degree programmes.
+However, one of the benefits granted by online marketing degree programmes is the option to pause your degree and take a breath.

-This is important if you want to study for your marketing degree alongside a full-time job, where it can be difficult to strike a good work/life balance.
+This is important if you want to study for your marketing degree alongside a full-time job, where it can be challenging to strike a good work/life balance.

 Buff up Your Resume